OSU-BMBL/metaqubic/README.md

 MetaQUBIC can perform biclustering analysis on any given expression matrix as the user's preference.
 Simply use our provided filtered RD-RPK hGEM with 2.4 million genes X 735 samples, or any user's expression matrix, and start from Part 3 to omit the first two parts.

 ### 4.4 Execution-4 (various enrichment analyses)
-If more gene annotation files are provided or a conditional annotation file exist, the --enrichment function can take over them all at a time:
+If more gene annotation files are provided or a conditional annotation file exist, the --enrichment function can take over them all at a time:(Note: KEGG_ann1.txt, KEGG_ann2.txt, and condition_ann.txt are not provided in the package)
 ```{r,engine='bash',eval=FALSE}
 ./metaqubic-master/runmeta --enrichment -i ./meta_data/results/bic -g ./meta_data/data/annotation/KEGG_ann1.txt ./meta_data/data/annotation/KEGG_ann2.txt -c ./meta_data/data/annotation/condition_ann.txt -o ./meta_data/results/enrich_out/
 ```